 Prior to the close of business on the business day immediately preceding March 15, 2026, the Convertible Notes will be convertible at the option of the holders only under certain conditions and during certain periods.
 On or after March 15, 2026, until the close of business on the second scheduled trading day immediately preceding the Maturity Date, holders may convert their Convertible Notes, at their option at the conversion rate then in effect, irrespective of these conditions.
+At the date of issuance, the conversion rate for the Convertible Notes was 44.2087 shares of Class A Common Stock per one thousand dollars principal amount of Convertible Notes (equivalent to an initial conversion price of approximately \$22.62 per share of Class A Common Stock).

 Upon issuance, the conversion rate for the Convertible Notes initially was 44.2087 shares of Class A Common Stock per \$1,000 principal amount of Convertible Notes (equivalent to an initial conversion price of approximately \$22.62 per share of Class A Common Stock).
 The conversion rate and the corresponding conversion price will be subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.
-The Company may redeem for cash all or part of the Convertible Notes, at its option, on or after September 20, 2024 and on or before the 61st scheduled trading day immediately prior to the Maturity Date, if certain liquidity conditions are satisfied and the last reported sale price of the Company's Class A Common Stock has been at least 130% of the conversion price then in effect on (1) each of at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period ending on, and including, the trading day immediately preceding the date on which the Company provides notice of redemption and (2) the trading day immediately preceding the date the Company provides such notice, at a redemption price equal to 100% of the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date (as defined in the Indenture).
+The Company may redeem for cash all or part of the Convertible Notes, at its option, on or after September 20, 2024 and on or before the 61st scheduled trading day immediately prior to the Maturity Date, if certain liquidity conditions are satisfied and the last reported sale price of the Company's Class A Common Stock has been at least 130% of the conversion price then in effect on (1) each of at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day immediately preceding the date on which the Company provides notice of redemption and (2) the trading day immediately preceding the date the Company provides such notice, at a redemption price equal to 100% of the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date (as defined in the Indenture).